Alonso-del-Arte/blackjack/README.md

 example, both of your hands would have $100 wagers each, not $50 each.

 If any player hits 21 from the first two cards, they have a "natural" blackjack, and the dealer should pay 3/2 times the player's wager.
-For example, you wager
+However, some players use the term "blackjack" alone to mean natural blackjack, and they don't regard other combinations that add up to 21 (such as three Sevens) as "blackjack."

-$100 on a hand and the dealer gives you an Ace and a Queen, that's natural blackjack and the dealer should pay you $150.
+For example, you wager $100 on a hand and the dealer gives you an Ace and a Queen, that's natural blackjack and the dealer should pay you $150.

 It's not possible to go bust from the first two cards.
 Most likely no player has a natural blackjack at this point, so they must decide either to get more cards